colin4683/Discord-Webhook/README.md

 # Discord Webhook

- A discord webhook that allowed user to send messages to discord using a c# application
+A c# application that communicated with php scripts to give users the ability to send messages in discord through a discord webhook